rodri-ribes/kfc-template/README.md

 ### General Info
 ***

-Create a template of one of the fast food chains, KFC.
+It is a template of one of the fast food chains, kfc.
 I did it to demonstrate what I can design from an image of a web page.

-Cree una plantilla de una de las cadenas de comida rapida, kfc.
+Es una plantilla de una de las cadenas de comida rapida, kfc.
 La realice para demostrar lo que puedo diseñar a partir de una imagen de una pagina web.

 ## Technologies
 ***
 A list of technologies used within the project:
 * React: Version 18.2.0
+* SCSS: Version 1.63.3

 ## Installation
 ***